nilayad/QMB_NQS_re/README.md

 - Open an issue on GitHub
 - Check the examples directory
 - Review the documentation in docstrings
+-
 ## Acknowledgments

-This implementation is based on research in quantum machine learning and many-body physics.
+This repository builds on research in **quantum machine learning** and **many-body physics**.
 Special thanks to the quantum computing and neural network communities for their foundational work.

+A significant portion of the code and structure was developed with the assistance of **GitHub Copilot (Agent Mode)**, which helped streamline coding, documentation, and project organization.